Supasheet.

 See Notifications for the full API.

-Permissions Cheatsheet
+Access Cheatsheet

-GoalRequired permission
+GoalRequired grant

-See the Comments tab on a record<schema>.<table>:comment
+See the Comments tab on a recordSELECT on <schema>.<table>

-Post a comment on a record<schema>.<table>:comment
+Post a comment on a recordSELECT on <schema>.<table>

 Edit / delete your own commentNone beyond above